PedroMagar/MISA-I/README.md

     # Result is in x3 (
 ```

-Even though RISC-V has less instruction, it's using 16-bit instruction, so its 7 instructions would translate to 14-Bytes of storage, while on MISA-I with its 8-bit instructions its 10 instructions are only using 10-Bytes...
+Even though RISC-V has less instruction, it's using 16-bit instruction, so its 7 instructions would translate to 14-Bytes of storage, while on MISA-I with its 8-bit instructions is using 10-Bytes for its 10 instructions...
 Of course, this pseudo advantage can be denied if taken in consideration that as MISA uses more instructions for preparation (clearing registers and setting values), and also the major performance efficiency advantage that RISC-V does have as its needs to process less instruction making its clock more effective (even a MISA with instruction fusion would have its limitations) is hard to compete.
 Anyway, a win is a win, let's take anything that is possible!
 In a multiplication loop, MISA-I is 4-byte shorter!